 3 bodies found in Mexican region where Australian, American surfers went missing, FBI says

-In a statement to CBS News, the FBI said that three bodies were found in the town of Santa Tomas, Baja California.
-The agency did not say if they knew the victims' identities.
+In a statement to CBS News, the FBI said that three bodies were found in the town of Santa Tomas in the Mexican state of Baja California.
+The Baja California prosecutor's office told CBS News that the bodies have not yet been positively identified, which will be done by the state medical examiner.

 "While we cannot comment on specifics to preserve the sanctity of the investigative and legal processes, along with protecting the privacy of those impacted, we can assure you that we are assessing every tip," the FBI's statement read.
 "If credible, we will pursue those leads with rigor.
 We are in contact with the family of the U.S. Citizen, and we are steadfast with our international law enforcement partners in finding answers."